stavnstrup/abok/naf/methodology/08-foundation.md

 ## Description of sub-processes

-a.
-Define drivers where the relevant inputs for determining
-    architecture principles are collected from the enterprise and project motivation data, such as the goals and objectives, opportunities, issues and risks.
+1. Define drivers where the relevant inputs for determining architecture principles are collected from the enterprise and project motivation data, such as the goals and objectives, opportunities, issues and risks.